The rise of the Chinese currency to challenge the dollar's dominance has global geopolitical implications, says Alan

 placed on countries it blacklists from a political perspective.

-It has sanctions, for example, against using US dollars to finance trade with Sudan, Iran and Cuba.
+US dollars to finance trade with Sudan, Iran and Cuba.
 In early July, the US

 government fined the French bank PNB Paribas $9 billion for breaking this sanction via money laundering from 2004 to